 The Fiftieth Anniversary of Medicare and Medicaid offers an opportunity to reflect on how American social policy has conceived of the problem of long-term care.
 In this essay, I argue that current policies adopt too narrow a conception of long-term care risk, by focusing on the effect of serious illness and disability on people who need care and not on the friends and family who often provide it.
 I propose a more complete view of long-term care risk that acknowledges how illness and disability reverberates through communities, posing insecurity for people beyond those in need of care.

-Hoffman, Allison K.
+Allison K. Hoffman,

-"The Reverberating Risk of Long-Term Care,"
+The Reverberating Risk of Long-Term Care,

-Available at: http://digitalcommons.law.yale.edu/yjhple/vol15/iss1/5
+Available at: https://digitalcommons.law.yale.edu/yjhple/vol15/iss1/5